 When you are ready to graduate with a Medical Office Administration degree, it’s time to pursue entry-level medical administration jobs.
-Our Career Services team is available to offer you job-search assistance.
+Our Career Development Department is available to offer you job-search assistance.

-The Career Services team can help you prepare for interviews, build a resume and start your job search.
+The Career Development Department can help you prepare for interviews, build a resume and start your job search.
 By earning a degree in Medical Office Administration, you may pursue entry-level positions such as the following:

 Medical offices generate large amounts of data every day.
 Office administrators organize, compile and file this data on a daily basis and provide customer-facing and internal support.
 Their job is to keep the practice moving forward on schedule.
 It is through their support and attention to detail that other healthcare professionals can focus on what they do best – delivering excellent patient care.

 Medical administrative assistants interact with people from all walks of life, so they must be friendly, patient and approachable.
 They help resolve issues with a common sense approach.
 Office administrators are also instrumental in internal and external communications.

 This role is vital to the success of healthcare organizations.
 Depending on the facility, administrative medical office staff report to medical office managers, physicians or other health practitioners.

 Medical office administrators are essential to a healthcare team, performing administrative duties in a medical office, hospital or clinic.
 Some of the job duties for those trained to be medical office administrators include:

 According to the Bureau of Labor and Statistics, the average medical secretary salary is $33,040 per year, but there are various types of medical administrative assistant positions with different salary ranges.* Salary will vary by location, employer and the types of job duties being performed.